rutuja-nale/chrun-prediction_retention-strategy/README.md

 ## 📌 Project Overview

 This project identifies high-risk churn segments in an e-commerce environment and presents actionable retention strategies.
-We use machine learning to predict churn and Power BI to visualize insights that help improve customer loyalty.
+I have used machine learning to predict churn and Power BI to visualize insights that help improve customer loyalty.

+---

+## 🖊️ Problem Statement:
+Customer retention is more cost-effective than acquisition.
+The business wants to identify high-risk customers and design proactive retention campaigns to reduce churn rate by 10%

 ---